Instant digital downloads 24/7

 You can adjust the line's size by dragging the ends or playing with height or width.

-When you need to orient the line in a different direction, select your line and adjust it using the rotate option (you will see it on the top right of the shape).
+When you need to orient the line in a different direction, select your line and adjust it using the rotation option, located at the top right of the shape.

 How to rotate score lines in Design Space